 When school breaks during the Spring, Summer, Winter and other times, we often struggle to find the perfect destination to visit with our children.
 Often times, we’re looking to balance a warm location and a unique experience.
 Sometimes, we do want a colder location but more often than not, we are GRFK prefer destinations that allow our children spend unlimited time outside while we’re on a trip.
 You can’t blame us!
 Some of us live where it’s always snowing so taking a few days out of the snow to visit a warm destination is always a preference.
 Apart from the weather of our destination, we also want somewhere that’s easy to get to with tons of activities for the children.

 The Caribbean islands are always on our list of places to go to frankly because it’s convenient to get to, but also because all of the islands are always warm and sunny with lots of good food and music.
 And for big foodies like the three moms at GRFK, this is a big deal.
 We’ve been to so many islands and have recommended quite a few.
+And if you need a reason why you should travel with your kids, we’ve already talked about that!
 The five listed below are some of our favorite Caribbean islands to escape to with our children.

 The Dominican Republic is considered one of the best Caribbean island for families, with large amounts of tourists flocking to the island every year.
 This island nation has all the qualities of a great family destination.
 With excellent affordable resorts and beachside amenities, this island strive to make sure children and adults alike are having a blast when they visit.